 People often ask us when is the best time of year to have the chimney cleaned.
-Many of them assume that the best thing is to wait until just before the fall season when they will begin using it.
-Intuitive as this response is, it is actually quite the opposite of the truth.
-Spring is the best time of year to have your chimney serviced.
+Many of them assume that the best time is to wait until just before the fall season when they will begin using it.
+Intuitive as this response may seem, it is actually quite the opposite of the truth.
+Spring is the best time to get your chimney swept.

 Once September comes, nearly every reputable chimney company has a waiting list that is weeks or even months long!
 But even if this weren’t so, spring would still be the best time of year to get your chimney inspected and cleaned.

 After a full inspection, we often find that chimneys need moderate or extensive repairs in the spring.
-This work can be costly, and by having the chimney inspected in the spring, you gain the flexibility of being able plan the work in a way that is convenient for you.
+This work can be costly, and by having the chimney inspected in the spring, you gain the flexibility of being able to plan the work in a way that is convenient for you.
 Most importantly of all, spring and summer weather is the most conducive to any sort of major chimney repair.

-We repair chimneys all year round, but most masonry work requires a certain period of above freezing temperature in order to properly cure.
+We repair chimneys all year round, but most masonry work requires a certain period of above-freezing temperature in order to properly cure.
 By planning ahead and getting your chimney checked in the spring, you can make sure that your chimney gets repaired in time for the busy burning season, and do it on your schedule!

 “How often should I have my chimney cleaned?”
 We hear this question a lot from customers.
 It really depends on how often you use your chimney and what kind of fireplace you have.
 Every year you should get your chimney inspected for any signs of weather damage.
 Then the chimney sweep can also see if your chimney needs to be cleaned or not.
 If you use your chimney a lot, then you probably need a cleaning each year.
 If you use your chimney occasionally, but not every night during the winter then you could probably have it cleaned every 2 years.